WillNilges/yap3st/README.md

 # Welcome to snapcraft.yaml.
 The default file isn't too exciting, and there's some comments left in it by the snapcraft devs that you should pay attention to if you actually want to publish your snap.

 name: snakesnap # I changed this to match the name of our project.
-base: core18 # It's the 20s, so you'll need Core18 to do anything useful.
+base: core18 # I'm gonna use Core18 as an example.
+Your options are core16, core18, and core20™.
 version: '0.1' # This doesn't matter for now
 summary: It's a snap.
 Whoopie! # Nor does this
 description: |